 Are There Alternatives to NFIP?

-The private market is constantly evolving, and as rates increase we expect to see more carriers enter the market.
+The private flood market is constantly evolving, and as rates increase we expect to see more carriers enter the market.
 A few of the Homeowners carriers we represent have started to offer private market alternatives that offer some broader coverages, such as replacement cost on contents and loss of use coverage.
 We also have access to private market, non-admitted carriers that are starting to offer competitive pricing and broad coverage.

 But I don’t live in a Special Flood Hazard Area.
 Why Do I Need Flood Insurance?